Should Fresno residents shelter in place at an Airbnb?

-FRESNO, California (KGPE) – For many local residents going to the Central Coast for some beach time or wine tasting is a spring and summer tradition.
-But, is that tradition off limits in the age of COVID-19?
+FRESNO, California (KSEE) – For many local residents going to the Central Coast for some beach time or wine tasting is a spring and summer tradition.
+But, is that tradition off-limits in the age of COVID-19?

 Scott Brennan is a resident of Paso Robles and works with many tourist businesses as the publisher for San Luis Obispo County Visitors Guide.